andrewalker/wp-category-meta/readme.txt

 === Category Meta plugin ===
 Contributors: Eric Le Bail, Tom Ransom
 Donate link: #
-Tags: category,meta,category meta,admin,plugin
+Tags: category,meta,category meta,admin,plugin,image,icon,images,icons,category icon,category image
-Requires at least: 2.6
+Requires at least: 2.8
-Tested up to: 2.8.4
+Tested up to: 3.0
-Stable tag: 1.0.3
+Stable tag: 1.1.0

-Add the ability to attach meta data to the wordpress categories.
+Add the ability to attach meta data to the wordpress categories and terms.

 == Description ==

-This plugins add meta data to the wordpress categories.
+This plugins add meta data to the wordpress categories and terms.
 It Creates a wp-termsmeta table to store the entered meta.
 It adds input fields to the category administration interface to enter the meta values.
-It provides functions to retrive / create / update / delte the category meta.
+It provides functions to retrive / create / update / delte the category and terms meta.
+It can be used to add meta to custom taxonomies (terms) but in this case you have to create the new fields in yous taxonomies adminstration page.

-This plugin has been tested with WP2.6.5, WP2.8.4 and WPmu2.8.4
+This plugin has been tested with WP2.8.6 and WPmu2.8.6 and WP3.0

 == Update Log ==

+1.1.0 : Major release.
+Test and debug to be fully compatible with version 3.0.x .
+Add the new "image" type for meta.

 1.0.3 : Fix an error on the meta update method thanks to Tom Ransom for sending the fix.